Mango-Indigo/Privacy-Machine/README.md

 ----------------------------------------------
 this file contains four folders:<br>
 1. Python Notebook: <br>
 	&emsp; contains the jupyter notebook that trained and tested classifier models
 2. NudgeExtension: <br>
-		contains extension folder
+	&emsp; contains extension folder
 3. NudgeExtensionLocal: <br>
-		contains extension folder for local server
+	&emsp; contains extension folder for local server
 4. Local Python Script: <br>
-		contains folder with the python script that runs on the heroku server (virtual environments and git not included)
+	&emsp; contains folder with the python script that runs on the heroku server (virtual environments and git not included)

 --------------------------------------------
 INSTRUCTIONS - Extension (THIS VERSION IS REDACTED)